EarthScope/ispaq/README.md

 **Station_SNCL** aliases are user created `alias: Network.Station.Location.Channel[.Quality]` combinations.
 Station SNCLs can be comma separated lists. `*` or `?` wildcards can be used in any of the network, station, location, channel, or quality elements.
-The use of quality code is optional, but may be beneficial to include if you have multiple versions of the data in your holdings.
  Example: `"myStations: IU.ANMO.10.BHZ.M, IU.*.00.BH?.M, IU.ANMO.*.?HZ, II.PFO.??.*`.
 By default, aliases are formatted
 as `Network.Station.Location.Channel[.Quality]`.
 This format pattern can be modified using the `sncl_format`entry discussed below.

+> _Note:_ the use of the quality code is optional and is not fully utilized in this version of ISPAQ.
+Specifying a quality code will not guarantee that ISPAQ retrieves data with only that quality code, but instead data will be of whatever quality the specified web services (or local data) provides.
+This is a known issue and will be addressed in a future release.

-_Note_: the PDF metric will use the quality code specified, if there is one, as it retrieves PSDs.
+> _Note:_ the PDF metric _will_ use the quality code specified, if there is one, as it retrieves PSDs.
 If no quality code is specified in the station SNCL, then it will look for any and all quality codes that might exist for that SNCL.

-_Note:_ When directly specifying a SNCL pattern on the command line, SNCLs containing wildcards should be enclosed by quotes to avoid a possible error of unrecognized arguments.
+> _Note:_ When directly specifying a SNCL pattern on the command line, SNCLs containing wildcards should be enclosed by quotes to avoid a possible error of unrecognized arguments.

 **Data_Access** has four entries describing where to find data, metadata, events, and optionally response files.

 * `dataselect_url:` should indicate a *miniSEED* data resource as one of the *FDSN web service aliases* used by ObsPy (e.g. `IRIS`), the IRIS PH5 web service alias 'IRISPH5', an explicit URL pointing to an FDSN web service domain (e.g. `http://service.iris.edu` ), or a file path to a directory containing miniSEED files (_See: "Using Local Data Files", below_).

+> _NOTE:_ When data is missing and it is marked as percent_availability=0, the quality code to assign to the target must be inferred.
+To do this, the current logic is to assign quality "M" for IRIS (fdsnws) derived data, and quality "D" for all other data (IRISPH5, local data, or any other webservice).
+We are aware that this is too simplistic to truly capture the range of possible quality codes, and have it on our radar to improve with a later release.

 * `station_url:` should indicate a metadata location as an FDSN web service alias, the IRIS PH5 web service alias 'IRISPH5', an explicit URL, or a path to a file containing metadata in [StationXML](http://www.fdsn.org/xml/station/) format